 It’s important to note that the reason to choose an unplugged wedding shouldn’t be about making life easier for the photographer (although it definitely does!).
 The reasons you should want to choose an unplugged wedding ceremony are as follows:

 By choosing an unplugged wedding you will only see happy faces as you walk up the aisle & back down again as a married couple & not a sea of mobile phones & iPads.

-By choosing an unplugged wedding all of your guests will be in your confetti photographs & not hidden by their cameras or phones.
+Everyone will be completely present without distractions.
+All of your guests will be in your confetti photographs & not hidden by their cameras or phones.

-By choosing an unplugged wedding all of your family & friends in the group shots are only looking at me & not the other people at the side of me.
+All of your family & friends in the group shots are only looking at me & not the other people at the side of me.
 (I’d like to note here that if there is someone wanting to take a group shot, I’ll either ask them to wait until I’ve got mine or let them go first & then I’ll get my shot after.
 This usually ends up with a bit of fun banter!)

 If you aren’t sure about a full unplugged wedding, why not compromise & just have an unplugged ceremony.
 I have to admit, I do like taking photographs of people taking photographs & I wouldn’t be able to do that if the whole wedding was unplugged!

 So, if you do decide to go unplugged, how do you let your guests know?

 You have a few options.
 If you have a wedding website then why not add a section about it there, this way you can include the reasons why you want to go unplugged.
 You can add something to your invitations to let people know ahead of time.
 Unplugged wedding Signs are also a great way to let guests know – you can have them displayed so people can see them when they arrive.